 Unfortunately, despite its incredible projection power, this projector isn't truly portable.
 Shaped like a brick, and heavy to boot, the XGIMI MoGo Pro was a pain to lug around.
 Despite a relatively sturdy casing, we wouldn't want to risk it falling.
 This device is very open about its limited streaming services.
 Also, its included guide for how to use Netflix and Amazon Prime is not the easiest to process.
 However, the projector does boast plenty of other Google Play Store services.
 Also, it would be a good idea to buy a case if you go for it.

 If you seek a projector that emphasizes portability first and foremost, look no further than the KODAK Luma 350.
 With both dimensions and weight more akin to a cupholder than a projector, this model has absolutely no competition in terms of ease of transport.
 Any projector can just be small, but this one did not sacrifice other functionalities.
 The KODAK Luma 350 passed the same metrics as the other high-scoring projectors, providing both fantastic image quality and an enviably streamlined UI, with incredible Bluetooth and wired connectivity.
-Furthermore, with an internet connection, there is no lack of additional features, from surfing the internet with the handy remote-operated mouse, to a host of streaming services.
+Furthermore, with an internet connection, there is no lack of additional features, from surfing the internet with the handy remote-operated mouse (we've tested the best wireless mouse too), to a host of streaming services.
 Lastly, this maximizes portability with three easily swappable electrical plugs, allowing easy use in Type B, C, and G countries.

-Should you be on the portable projector market for primarily business purposes, then the AAXA P7 Mini Projector should be with you on your next work trip.
+If you want a portable projector for primarily business purposes, the AAXA P7 Mini Projector should be with you on your next work trip.
 While other projectors may have better visual clarity, this projector really shines with dense, text-filled imagery, creating clear distinctions between letters and digits on crowded spreadsheets or statements.
 The AAXA P7 Mini Projector also comes equipped with the widest range of ports of all the projectors we tested, possessing even a VGA port, something uncommon among the others.
 The full control pad on the top of the device was just as useful as the included remote.
 Lastly, there is a very simple yet effective two-step activation process, to ensure no accidental activations in transit to your next presentation.

 There are tradeoffs.
 The device suffers from a weak independent battery, so if not plugged in, any presentation longer than an hour runs the risk of being cut short.
 Also, there is no wireless connectivity, thus making it a poor choice for those looking to minimize additional wiring.
 Furthermore, both the UI and the remote seem not to have been developed with consumers first in mind, as the former is remarkably bland, and the latter is unnecessarily complicated and cramped.
 Lastly, its portable stand is rather cumbersome and difficult to ensure a level projected image.
-Despite all this, should your needs only be to create a (wired) connection to a computer and run a business meeting, the AAXA P7 Mini Projector is a good bet.
+Despite all this, if you only need to create a (wired) connection to a computer to run a business meeting, the AAXA P7 Mini Projector is a good bet.

 Why You Should Trust Us